Best Pop-Up Canopy For The Beach And Outdoors

 Floor Area: 100 sq. ft. ⸱ Height: 10.5 to 11.2 ft. ⸱ Weight: 48 lbs.

-Like the Eurmax, it’s frame is made from extra-durable steel materials and uses a straight-leg design that maximizes interior space.
-And while its 300D, silver-coated PU fabric is a little less burly than the fabric used in the Eurmax, it’s no less water-resistant and helps to make the ABC a whole 23 lbs. lighter, which of course, translates into easier setup and transportation.
+And while its 300D, silver-coated PU fabric is a little less burly than the fabric used in the Eurmax, it’s equally water-resistant and helps to make the ABC a whole 23 lbs. lighter, which translates into easier setup and transportation.

 The only major downside to the ABCCanopy is that it doesn’t come with sidewalls.
 While a dealbreaker for some, this shelter is still a great pick for anyone looking for an “open-plan” shelter for the farmer’s market, tailgating, or gatherings in the yard.